Building an 11s Commodore as cheaply & smartly as possible

 These are listed on redbook as being valued at $7,500 – $9,500 for km typically between 150,000 – 275,000.

--Required is a full exhaust with metal cats.
+Required is a full exhaust with metal cats.
 There are not huge differences in performance, mostly just sound.
-There are pros and cons related to the differents sizes, but we prefer 4 into 1s and mostly anything IS better than the HSV headers.
+There are pros and cons related to the different sizes, but we prefer 4 into 1s and mostly anything IS better than the HSV headers.

--A stall converter is required.
+A stall converter is required.
 We import a very effective USA brand that helped our car do 1.500 60 footers and even did 1.57 60 footers in our last low budget ls1.
-Its mandatory that a good trans cooler is also fitted.
+It is mandatory that a good trans cooler is also fitted.